 This program supports our wonderful teachers to do what they do best: teach and inspire our kids!
 Room Parents facilitate teacher-parent-communication and coordinate volunteers to help the teacher, set up online communication, organize class parties and field trips, and much more.
 We need our teachers, and they need us!
 See the Room Parent Handbook.

 In the past, parents have organized plays and talent shows for the kids at Glenview!

 After-School Enrichment Program (ASEP)

-This committee assembles the enrichment programs to be offered at Glenview after school.
-Members of the committee coordinate with the school regarding space and considers a wide variety of enrichment programs to offer at Glenview.
+Not currently offered due to state regulations.
+In the past, this committee assembled the enrichment programs to be offered at Glenview after school.
+Members of the committee coordinate with the school regarding space and consider a wide variety of enrichment programs to offer at Glenview.
 Look for information on the After School Enrichment Program page.
-Contact: Ruth Labrie.